connormaas/private-projects/README.md

 T(n) = 2T(n/2) + O(n)

-However, the parallelization of our calls to sort allow our recurrence to become:
+In this implementation, however, the parallel calls to sort modify our recurrence to be:

 T(n) = T(n/2) + O(n)